A Hidden Beach In Arizona, Cattail Cove State Park Will Take You Away From Everyday Life

 Cattail Cove State Park is located 15 miles south of Lake Havasu City along State Route 95.
 You can find details about the park’s hours, fees, and events on the state park website, azstateparks.com.

 Want to check out some other hidden beaches—both natural and human-made?
-Read about a few favorites in 7 Little Known Beaches In Arizona That’ll Make Your Summer Unforgettable.
+Read about a few favorites in our previous article: 7 Little Known Beaches In Arizona That’ll Make Your Summer Unforgettable.

 Hidden Beach In Arizona